p-hofmann/SMBEdit/README.md

 https://github.com/p-hofmann/SMBEdit/wiki/Command-prompt-usage
 https://github.com/p-hofmann/SMBEdit/wiki/Examples

+# Features:

+ * Import 3D model from .obj, .stl (GUI only, experimental)
+ * Auto-shape: Set wedges on edges or tetra/corner shapes on corners automatically.
+ * Change entity type
+ * Change entity class
+ * Exchange all hull blocks with std./adv.
+Armor blocks or the other way around.
+ * Mirror entity at core/center at each axis.
+ * Move core/center
+ * Remove blocks
+ * Removes outdated blocks
+ * Replaces old style docked entities with rail docked entities.
+ * Replace all blocks of a block type with another block type

 # Restrictions
 This editor works with StarMade blueprints from v0.199.253 to v0.199.651.
 Older blueprint versions, smd2 and some old smd3, are not guaranteed to work.